 This species resembles the other Annaphila species with orange hindwings in our area.
 The forewing is most similar to Annaphila mera dorsally, but this species has a black orbicular spot on the ventral surface that A. depicta lacks.
 Annaphila decia has a sinuous antemedial line on the dorsal hindwing, straight in A. depicta.
-Annaphila macfarlandi has a similar hindwing pattern to A. depicta, but it has a pale postmedial line on the forewing and a checkered fringe.
+Annaphila macfarlandi has a similar hindwing pattern to A. depicta, but has a pale postmedial line on the forewing and a checkered fringe.

 This species has been found in dry canyonlands with an herbaceous plant community at middle elevations on the east slope of the Cascades in Washington.